-Keith Betton and Richard Jacobs from the Hampshire Ornithological Society will be updating us regularly with how the Peregrines are progressing.
+Keith Betton from the Hampshire Ornithological Society will be updating us regularly with how the Peregrines are progressing.

 Please donate to our work

 We’re working hard to find new ways to serve the diocese, county and nation, amid significant loss of income, as a result of COVID-19.

 It costs us £12,000 each day to continue our work, and with no regular funding from Government or Church of England, we need your help.

 12 April 2021

 We are now just over a week away from the hatching of Winnie and Chester’s eggs.
 Several people have emailed to ask if the Peregrines feel the cold, like we do, on days like this with snow in April.